Intermesh/groupoffice-docs/developer/server/orm.rst

 will need to create relations between entities and older ActiveRecord models.

 There is no official support for such relations in GroupOffice, but there is a workaround.
 Consider the following
-example: we have a module named planner, that depends on the `community/tasks` module and the `legacy/projects` module.
+example: we have a module named planner, that depends on the `community/tasks` module `legacy/timeregistration2` and the `legacy/projects` modules.

 There is already a JMAP entity named `Task` and it has time registrations connected to it as per the old `pr2_hours` table in the projects module.
 We need to aggregate these time registrations for each task.
 There are roughly three ways to achieve this, a very bad way, a somewhat hackish, but slightly better way and another hackish way which may or may